silvdoche/NexusR/index.md

 ## What is Nexus replay automated system ?

-Its a fully automated replay recording system for League of Legends ( Riot Games, Inc. )
+It's a fully automated replay recording system for League of Legends ( Riot Games, Inc. )

-First its going to render and record all the games in real time using OBS , then upload the videos with Selenium chrome webdriver to youtube.
+First it's going to render and record all the games in real time using OBS , then upload the videos with Selenium chrome webdriver to youtube.

 All of the recorded games are published at : [Nexus Replays](https://www.youtube.com/channel/UCbcrpME8Gf0Swwrk4IupVow/featured)